IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Various visual updates (Space beams have a starting point, Shield now has a fancy animated HUD effect)

 -Wrath of Caliburn is now far more knockback resistant

+-(I think) I added Draken's gores properly in this update